neutrons/PyRS/paper/paper.md

   * *Filter Events and Logs*: The High-Intensity Diffractometer for Residual Stress Analysis (HIDRA) stores raw measured neutron events in HDF5 files using an event data structure using the NeXus standard schema.[@Konnecke2015] The event NeXus data structure stores information about the pixel position and detection time with respect to the start of a measurement.
 HIDRA leverages this flexibility to encode scan_index metadata signals that `pyRS` uses to filter events into separate datasets. `pyRS` reduces measured events based on how scan_index increments throughout a single NeXus file. `pyRS` reconstructs the measured 2-dimensional diffraction datasets by first filtering the event index array based on the scan_index time, then histogramed based on pixel position (np.histogram).[@Harris2020] Metadata events are filtered using the Mantid framework time-filtering algorithm.[@Arnold2014a].
 Users can specify to exclude unwanted logs.
   * *Integrate 2D into 1D data*: Calibration information about the position of the detector in space (XYZ shifts and rotations about the engineering position) are used to determine the angular position of the detector pixels.
 Pixel angular position and intensity data are histogramed to construct raw Intensity vs. scattering angle datasets based on the default or user-defined angular range.
   * *Normalize by Vanadium (optional)*: raw Intensity vs. scattering angle is normalized by the incoherent scattering intensity from a Vanadium sample if a Vanadium run number is defined.
-  * A HIDRA project file is created that stores the calibration information, Intensity vs. scattering data, and metadata logs
+  * A HIDRA project file is created that stores the calibration information, Intensity vs. scattering data, and metadata logs.
 * Data analysis
   * *Peak Fitting Analysis*
     * Reduced 1D data are analyzed using single-peak fitting to extract information about the position, intensity, full-width half maximum of N peaks within the detector field of view.
 Users can define specific peak fitting ranges using the graphical interface or using a JSON formatted text file.
 Users can export the graphically select peak ranges into a JSON file for later use.
 Peak fitting results are automatically appended into the loaded HIDRA project file.
 Alternatively, users can export a CSV summary of the results.